Consultation

 Development of Metrics

-The development of metrics for the quantitative analysis of the credibility of sources can help increase the objectivity of source evaluation.
-Citation analysis, network analysis of information flow, and sentiment analysis can be used to objectively quantify the credibility of sources.
-The page by Dr. Franke suggests the possibility of quantitative metrics for evaluating credibility.
+The development of metrics for the quantitative analysis of source credibility can help increase the objectivity of source evaluation.
+Citation analyses, network analyses of information flow, and sentiment analyses can be used to objectively quantify the credibility of sources.
+The page by Dr. Franke suggests the possibility of quantitative metrics for assessing credibility.

-Artificial Intelligence (AI) plays an increasingly important role in enhancing assessment accuracy.
-AI-supported research processes enable faster and more detailed data analysis, while network analyses contribute to the identification of megatrend spaces.
-Systemic coding is used for trend identification to make informed decisions.
+Artificial Intelligence (AI) is playing an increasingly important role in improving accuracy of assessments.
+AI-supported research processes enable faster and more detailed data analysis, while network analysis helps identify megatrend areas.
+Systematic coding is used for trend identification to make informed decisions.

-Systemic coding is used to analyse expert interviews to identify and refine trends.
-By analysing expert statements, valuable insights can be gained, contributing to the improvement of assessment accuracy.
-The Megatrend Research Methodology employs systemic coding for trend identification.
+Systematic coding is used to analyse expert interviews in order to identify and refine trends.
+By analysing the statements of experts, valuable insights can be gained that contribute to improving the accuracy of assessments.
+The Megatrend Research Methodology uses systematic coding for trend identification.

-To sustainably improve evaluation accuracy, it's important to implement comprehensive strategies that include both the standardisation of processes and the use of technology along with continuous improvement.
-These strategies help minimise errors, enhance efficiency, and ensure the quality of evaluations.
+To sustainably improve assessment accuracy, it is important to implement comprehensive strategies that include both the standardisation of processes and the use of technology, along with continuous improvement.
+These strategies help minimise errors, increase efficiency, and ensure the quality of assessments.

 Standardisation of Processes